joanmarcriera/ceilometer-plugin-fiware/README.md

 ## Installation

-The installation and configuration procedure involves both the central node (i.e. Controller) and the compute nodes.
+The installation and configuration procedure involves both the central nodes (i.e. controllers) and the compute nodes.

 ### Central agent pollsters